 New York Public Library

 The Library is guarded by two massive stone lions.
 These friendly pussy-cats go by two different sets of names.
 Originally, they were called Leo Astor and Leo Lenox (named after John Jacob Astor and James Lenox, whose privately built libraries were combined to form this one).
 During the Great Depression, however, they were renamed Leo Patience and Leo Fortitude by then-mayor Fiorello LaGuardia to boost morale in a city crushed by the Crash of ’29.

 Movie buffs reading this might recognize the classical façade from the opening scene of the original Ghostbusters (1984), or the tsunami scene from the 2004 apocalyptic thriller, The Day After Tomorrow.

 You might also notice that the building is actually called the Stephen A. Schwarzman Building.
 What gives?
 Isn’t this the famous New York Public Library?
 Who is this Schwarzman guy and why is his name on the building?
 He is a private-equity billionaire whose net worth is estimated to be over $12 billion, and in 2008, he donated $100 million to the library to help fund a $1 billion overhaul and restoration.
 This enormous donation, the largest unconditional private donation to a public institution in New York City at the time, got his name to appear on and in the century-old building not once but five times!
 The Landmark Preservation Commission had to approve the carving of his name on the main façade.

 If you have the time, go into the building.
 You’ll feel like you’re in a museum in Europe, not a library.
-And if you want to see one of the library’s architectural highlights, take the grand stairs (or the far less grand elevator) to the top floor and check out the stunning McGraw Rotunda, followed by the recently restored and awe-inspiring Rose Reading Room.
-You are not going to want to leave!
+And if you want to see one of the library’s architectural highlights, take the grand stairs (or the far less grand elevator) to the top floor and check out the stunning McGraw Rotunda, the famous Rose Reading Room is only open to the library’s official tour or library users.